 There are two main types of scanner – the basic code reader and the scan tool.
 The code reader does exactly what you think, it reads codes, whereas the scan tool lets real-time data be viewed, recorded, and interpreted, in addition to providing troubleshooting information.

-OBD2 scanners are most widely used for emissions testing, however, it has use and application to many different aspects of a vehicle’s performance.
+OBD2 scanners are most widely used for emissions testing, however, a Diagnostic Scanner has uses and applications pertaining to many different aspects of a vehicle’s performance.

 #2: What Does an OBD2 Scanner Do?

 The overall functionality of an OBD2 scanner depends very much on whether it is a scan tool or a code reader as above.
 Code readers can only read and clear codes, whereas the advanced scan tools can do so much more with its advanced functionality.